 Accordingly, the local authority had failed to prove that H would suffer significant harm in her parents’ care.
 The local authority’s application for a care order was therefore dismissed.

-HB is, of course, by no means unique (for another recent example of a local authority failing to prove its case, see this post).
+HB is, of course, by no means unique.
 However, for the sake of balance I think that such cases should be given greater publicity, to show that, contrary to what some would have us believe, the courts ensure that the state cannot remove children from their parents without due process of law.

 The full judgment can be read here.